sonic-net/DASH/test/test-cases/scale/saic/tutorial/README.md

 ### Pattern: `make_create_cmds()` helper
 Generating device setup commands can be simple or complex, as the tutorials and production test cases illustrate.
 These are run at the start of a test case.

-In our tutorials, we use a wrapper method to get the configuration as an iterator, even if the configuration is a simple list containing one entry.
+In our tutorials, we use a wrapper method to get the configuration as a list or an iterator.
 This allows us to make a corresponding `remove()` helper as described ahead, in a consistent and concise way.
 It also makes it easy to implement the command-line mode which prints the configurations in JSON format.
 >**NOTE:** Some of the examples have parameterized `make_create_cmds()`
 ### Pattern: `make_remove_cmds()` helper